kahshiuhtang/orcanet-go/fileshare/README.md

 This would be sent from the market to the producer to let the producer know of a potential storage opportunity.
 The producer will need to acknowledge whether or not it wants to go ahead with this transaction or if it declines.

-## rpc OfferStorageTransaction(TransactionStore) returns (TransactionResponse);

-This would send an offer for the storage of a file from the consumer to the producer.
-The request will describe the file.

-## rpc OfferRequestTransaction(TransactionRequest) returns (TransactionResponse);

-This would send an offer for one specific file from the consumer to the producer.
-The request will describe the file.

 ## rpc SendFile(FileDesc) returns (FileDesc);

 This would send a file from the producer to the consumer.